Phanterm/dmhub-docs/docs/building/objects/obj-solid.md

 # Solid

 Objects with this property can block movement, vision, and light through them.
-They can also allow objects to provide cover and be destroyed by setting their hit point value.
+They can also allow objects to provide cover.

 ####  Block Movement